If you’re like most women going through perimenopause and menopause, holiday stress is as common as hot flashes.

 Hierarchy is how your autonomic nervous system responds to those cues by staying engaged, organized, and emotionally grounded (ventral vagal).
 By amping up your sympathetic response to mobilize and protect yourself (fight or flight).
 Or by collapsing and shutting down to “just get through” the event (dorsal).

-Knowing how your nervous system works will help you move through holiday stress, calm your nerves, and reduce negative body image self-talk
+Knowing how your nervous system works will help you move through holiday stress and reduce negative body image self-talk.

-Let’s go back to the example of going to your partner’s holiday party.
-If you feel frumpy or concerned (freaked out) about last year’s holiday outfit not fitting this year, you’re more likely to fall into a self-critical mindset.
+Let’s go back to the holiday party example.
+If you feel frumpy or freak out about last year’s holiday outfit not fitting this year (an attunement disruptor), your negative body image self-talk kicks into overdrive.
 This is an example of nervous system dysregulation.

 Your thinking brain likes to make sense of what’s being perceived through neuroception, it creates stories about your experience.
 Like the story you tell yourself about why your holiday outfit from last year doesn’t fit this year, or the story I told myself about walking into the concert with a man who has a history in the tinny mountain town we call home.
 How does neuroception work in your body?

-Neuroception allows you to feel sensations and emotions based on what your autonomic nervous system is perceiving from the environment.
+Neuroception allows you to feel sensations and emotions based on what your autonomic nervous system perceives from the environment.
 Whether or not your thinking brain can tap into those feelings and sensations depends on how regulated your nervous system is.
 In other words, how grounded you feel.

-If you can’t check in with what you perceive from your environment or you can’t deal with what you’re perceiving, you may feel emotionally dysregulated or flooded with energy to flee the situation.
+Suppose you can’t check in with what you perceive from your environment, or you can’t deal with what you’re perceiving.
+In that case, you may feel emotionally dysregulated or flooded with energy to flee the situation.

-Beyond holiday stress, understanding your nervous system is a game changer for life after 40
+Beyond holiday stress, understanding your nervous system is a game-changer.

-Emotional regulation is challenging for a variety of reasons for women over 40.
-The amygdala part of the brain, your emotional filter, is full of estrogen receptors.
-It contributes to how you feel and more importantly how you react to the world around you.
+Emotional regulation is a challenge during menopause.
+The amygdala, part of the brain, your emotional filter, is full of estrogen receptors.
+It contributes to how you feel and, more importantly, how you react to the world around you.

-As estrogen levels fluctuate during perimenopause, it can feel like your filter goes haywire or becomes non-existent.
-This can lead to moodiness, meno-rage, and overall not feeling like yourself – like snapping at the grocery clerk bagging your groceries differently than you’d like.
-Yep, that was my first experience of “what the heck is wrong with me, who am I.” How can you support your autonomic nervous system to feel more balanced and regulated?
+As estrogen levels fluctuate during perimenopause, it can feel like your filter goes haywire or becomes nonexistent.
+This can lead to moodiness, menopausal rage, and overall not feeling like yourself – like snapping at the grocery clerk, bagging your groceries, putting bags of wet produce on top of onions and potatoes.
+Yep, that was my first experience of “what the heck is wrong with me, who am I?“ How can you become more aware of attunement disruptors and how they affect your nervous system?

-Here are 3 tips to help regulate your autonomic nervous system to calm your nerves during the holidays or anytime!
+Here are 3 tips to help regulate your nervous system and calm your nerves during the holidays or anytime!

 1. Breathe.
 Take deep belly breaths with the exhale longer than the inhale.
-This can bring your autonomic nervous system back into the ventral vagal or make you feel more connected to the present moment.
+This can bring your nervous system back into the ventral vagal so you feel more connected to the present moment.

 2. Move your body.
-This moves the neuroception cues of threat or danger through your body so you can get out of a sympathetic or fight or flight response and back to a ventral vagal response feeling more present and calm.
+This moves the neuroception cues of threat or danger and stress hormones (epinephrine, norepinephrine, and cortisol) through your body so you can get out of a sympathetic (fight or flight) response and back to a ventral vagal response, feeling more present and calm.

-3. Singing, humming, and sighing are also helpful ways to move from a sympathetic, hyper-energetic state to feeling more calm in your body.
+3. Singing, humming, and sighing are also helpful ways to move from a sympathetic, hyper-energetic state to feeling calmer in your body.

-Notice how none of these suggestions including dieting or manipulating your food?
+Notice how none of these suggestions include restricting or bingeing on food?

-Dieting for intentional weight loss can be a sign of nervous system dysregulation.
+Intentional weight loss through dieting (or GLP-1 medications) is a sign of nervous system dysregulation.
 It’s an example of the sympathetic (fight or flight) part of the autonomic nervous system being activated.
-Dieting creates a false sense of being proactive.
+Food restriction creates a false sense of being proactive.
 I say false sense because those feelings of control are short-lived once you can’t sustain the food rules any longer.

-In reality, dieting is the fight or flight from your current body size or lived experience in a body size that doesn’t match cultural beauty ideals.
-When you can’t sustain those food rules, your autonomic nervous system may fall into dorsal vagal, feeling shut down, and collapse, like you failed (again).
+Dieting is the fight or flight from seeing your body change during menopause or years of living in a body size that doesn’t match cultural beauty ideals.
+When you can’t sustain those food rules, your autonomic nervous system may feel shut down and collapse, like you failed (again).
 But you don’t have to stay stuck in the collapse!

 It’s possible to get back into a regulated nervous system state with food and your body through intuitive eating and practices mentioned above – even during times of high stress like the holidays.